RyanWri/afeka-big-data-course/README.md

 ## Notifications Cluster

-Once the high-resolution images are produced, the Notifications Cluster publishes a message (e.g., to Kafka or via a REST API) to signal that the images are ready.
-This event can trigger further pipelines, downstream analytics, or updates to front-end services.
+Once the super-resolution images are produced, the Notifications Cluster reads the images via a REST API and displays the images that are ready.
+This event will trigger an update for the visualized images.
+The notifications service displays the last 10 images (can be changed via code) and the evaluated metrics.
+The notifications service refreshes every 90 seconds (also modifiable).

 ---